 Goodwill represents the cost in excess of the consideration paid over the fair value of net assets acquired in a business combination.
 The Company allocates goodwill to reporting units based on the expected benefit from the business combination.
 The Company evaluates our reporting units periodically, as well as when changes in our operating segments occur.
 For changes in reporting units, the Company reassigns goodwill using a relative fair value allocation approach.
 Goodwill is tested for impairment at the reporting unit level on an annual basis, and on an interim basis if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-The Company performs its annual goodwill impairment tests at December 31.
+We assess our goodwill for impairment at least annually as of October 1, unless events or a change in circumstances indicate an earlier impairment.
+For the year ended December 31, 2021, the Company performed its annual goodwill impairment tests as of December 31, 2021.
+The Company changed the annual goodwill impairment assessment date to October in order to provide a timelier assessment of our goodwill impairment analysis.
+The change in the assessment date did not affect the impairment charge for the year ended December 31, 2021.